K12-Analytics-Engineering/bootcamp/docs/pc_setup_guide.md

 ```

-Close and repoen Windows Terminal.
+Close and reopen Windows Terminal.

 Run the commands below to install python 3.9.10 and poetry.
 ```bash